NicholasBoss/itm220grading/README.md

 2. Open the repository in VS Code.

 3. Go to the setup folder and do either of the following
- -  If you are in the AWS instamce, run the `setup.py` file.
+ -  If you are in the AWS instance, run the `setup.py` file.
 This will verify that a `student` user exists and grant access to the `student` user for the `airportdb` database.

  - If you are on your local machine, you may need to change the password on line 20 to your root password.
 Run the `setup.py` file after this change.
 This will create a `student` user and grant access to the `student` user for the `airportdb` database.

-4. Run the `airportdb_dump.sql` file from the terminal using the following command `if you are not in the AWS instance`:
+4. `If you are not in the AWS instance`, run the `airportdb_dump.sql` file from the terminal using the following command:
 ```bash
 mysql -u root -p airportdb < airportdb_dump.sql
 ```